dskrypa/cli_command_parser/_src/configuration.rst

   `enum flags <https://docs.python.org/3/library/enum.html#flag>`__ that can be combined.
 May be overridden on a per-Parameter level by using the :ref:`parameters:parameters:show_default` param.
 See :class:`.ShowDefaults` for more info.
+:cmd_alias_mode: Options for how subcommand aliases (alternate :ref:`choices<subcommand_cls_params>` specified for a given Command class that is registered as a subcommand / subclass of another Command) should be displayed in help text.
 :show_group_tree: Whether there should be a visual indicator in help text for the parameters that are members of a given group.
 See :ref:`documentation:Group Formatting` for more info.  (default: False)
 :show_group_type: Whether mutually exclusive / dependent groups should include that fact in their